-“The first step toward change is awareness.” — Nathaniel Branden
+“The first step towards change is awareness.” — Nathaniel Branden

 Do you have a clear direction for your life?
-What life long goals and dreams do you have for your life, career, health, relationships, wealth and spirituality?
+What life-long goals and dreams do you have for your life, career, health, relationships, wealth, and spirituality?
 Are you actively pursuing them?
-Or are you just keeping them stashed at the back of your mind?
+Or are you keeping them stashed at the back of your mind?

-Sleepwalkers – These are people who live through their lives in an unconscious state.
-Being conscious isn’t about being physically awake – Many people around us are physically awake, yet living unconsciously.
-They are not fully aware of who they are, the larger context of life they are a part of and their real purpose in life.
+Sleepwalkers – these are people who live their lives in an unconscious state.
+Being conscious is not about being physically awake.
+Many people are physically awake, yet living unconsciously.
+They are not fully aware of who they are, the larger context of life they are a part of, and their real purpose in life.

-Sleepwalkers look like any one of us, but are really just physical shells living through their lives as drones.
-Have you ever seen people who have no clarity on their life?
-People who live on a day-by-day basis, never thinking about the future or what they really want?
+Sleepwalkers look like any one of us, but are just physical shells living their lives as drones.
+Have you ever seen people with no clarity of their life?
+People who live on a day-to-day basis, never thinking about the future or what they want?
 These people are not able to articulate what their life is about.
-Every day, they are just running around doing various activities such as working, playing, partying, sleeping, but none of it has any relation to life in the bigger picture.
-This is what they have come to know as life.
+Every day, they run around doing various activities such as working, playing, partying, sleeping, and eating, but none of it has any relation to life in the bigger scheme of things.
+Their daily existence is what they have come to know as life.

 These people are the sleepwalkers.